Myriam Westcott

 While working at the Victorian Deaf Society HEAR (Hearing Education and Aural Rehabilitation) Service she was drawn to the challenge of providing effective tinnitus and hyperacusis management.
 Myriam had the opportunity at HEAR Service to focus intensively on tinnitus and hyperacusis therapy for five years, co-ordinating the HEAR Service Tinnitus and Hyperacusis Program for most of that time.

-• Bachelor of Science, University of Melbourne, 1973
+- Bachelor of Science, University of Melbourne, 1973

-• Postgraduate Diploma of Audiology, 1974 – the first year an academic qualification in audiology was available in Australia
+- Postgraduate Diploma of Audiology, 1974 – the first year an academic qualification in audiology was available in Australia

-• Melbourne, 2000: Tinnitus Retraining Therapy (TRT) course run by Professor Pawel Jastreboff, who developed the neurophysiological model of tinnitus and, with Dr Jonathan Hazell, developed TRT
+- Melbourne, 2000: Tinnitus Retraining Therapy (TRT) course run by Professor Pawel Jastreboff, who developed the neurophysiological model of tinnitus and, with Dr Jonathan Hazell, developed TRT

-• Melbourne, 2001: Advanced TRT course run by Professor Pawel Jastreboff
+- Melbourne, 2001: Advanced TRT course run by Professor Pawel Jastreboff

 Myriam has been working with acoustic shock patients on a frequent basis since 2002, making her the most experienced audiologist internationally in the provision of acoustic shock evaluation and therapy.
 She offers online video consultations, workplace consultancy and regularly lectures in tinnitus, acoustic shock, hyperacusis and TTS.
 She is committed to the research and development of new and innovative approaches to tinnitus, hyperacusis, acoustic shock disorder, TTS and misophonia therapy, utilising her clinical experience of Tinnitus Retraining Therapy (TRT), Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT) and mindfulness psychological strategies.
 Myriam is closely involved with the Tinnitus Association of Victoria and the formation of Tinnitus Australia.

 In 2023, Myriam was awarded as an Audiology Australia Fellow, joining a small group of 11 others to achieve this recognition.
 A Fellow is defined as a person who has made a substantial and original contribution to the advancement of audiological knowledge or practice in Australia, either by their own research or by organising and developing the work of others.
-The award was given in recognition of Myriam’s clinically based research publications, and providing presentations and workshops that foster an increased understanding of her areas of specialty across the profession.
+The award was given in recognition of Myriam’s clinically based research and publications, and providing presentations and workshops that foster an increased understanding of her areas of specialty across the profession.